chboeh/AzureSentinel/Training/KQL-CTF.md

 # Investigating an issue with Kusto Query Language

 ## Getting prepared for the exercise
+> TIP: Right click and open all link in a new tab

 - [ ] Open up the [Azure Log Analytics](http://aka.ms/LAdemo) demo site